 If you already have other security requirements like CWE or CERT, you can make sure that you’re following them as well, and expand your configuration to cover specific GDPR data protection as necessary by finding any items in those standards related to data privacy, data protection, and encryption.

 Parasoft can help you get your code secure and private by design in a couple of ways.
-First, all of our static analysis engines have configurations for OWASP, CWE, CERT, PCI-DSS, HIPPA, etc. You can turn on the exact set of security rules that are a good fit for your organization, and then enforce them automatically.
+First, all of our static analysis engines have configurations for OWASP, CWE, CERT, PCI-DSS, HIPAA, and so on.
+You can turn on the exact set of security rules that are a good fit for your organization and then enforce them automatically.

 Additionally, when you integrate Parasoft DTP with static analysis, you have full audit capability, automating the process of documenting what rules were run on what code and when.
 You can prove that you’re doing testing or even secure by design based on which rules you’ve selected.